s256/xyscreens.py/README.md

 - Position control, move the screen/lift to any position along the way
 - Program device address on devices that support this
 - Use multiple devices on the same RS-485 interface
+- **Serial and TCP connections** - Connect via USB RS-485 adapters or RS-485-to-Ethernet converters
+- **Direct TCP support** - No need for socat or virtual serial ports when using RS-485-to-Ethernet converters
 - Synchronous and asynchronous methods
 - Uses Callbacks for asynchronous methods